Granite State Builder Magazine, Winter 2019

 “Contractors make money by selling,” says McCadden.
 “Then they protect the profits by producing.”

 Estimates must include direct costs and indirect costs.
-Direct costs include labor, materials, subcontrators, equipment rental, cell phones, vehicle expenses and maintenance, employee/client meetings, employee benefits, liability insurance, worker’s comp insurance, tools and tool maintenance, general production supplies and even employee training.
-Meanwhile, indirect costs include overhead, or everything needed to run the business off the job site (office expenses, sales and marketing expenses and salaries) and net profit.
+Direct costs include labor, materials, subcontractors, equipment rental, cell phones, vehicle expenses, and maintenance, employee/client meetings, employee benefits, liability insurance, worker’s comp insurance, tools and tool maintenance, general production supplies, and even employee training.
+Meanwhile, indirect costs include overhead, or everything needed to run the business off the job site (office expenses, sales and marketing expenses, and salaries) and net profit.

 “Profit,” emphasizes McCadden (a self-described capitalist), is not a four-letter word.